Python bindings and tools based on the DSS C-API project, a customized OpenDSS implementation

 Besides bug fixes, the main funcionality of this library is mostly done.
 Notable desirable features that may be implemented are:

-If you have any question, feel free to open a ticket on Github or contact me through Twitter.
+If you have any question, feel free to open a ticket on GitHub, or contact directly me through email (pmeira at ieee.org).
 Please allow me a few days to respond.

 Credits / Acknowlegement